 Host, venue and city

-The Atelier for Young Festival Managers is organised in partnership with Festivals Malta.
+The Atelier for Young Festival Managers was organised in partnership with Festivals Malta.
 Valletta is the capital of the island.

 Festivals Malta drives for greater focus on excellence in the execution of festivals and creates a unique brand identity around this sector.
 It is also the organisation responsible for the implementation and running of the EU-funded project, a tremendous opportunity to create a ‘year-round’ carnival experience as well as the implementation of the Rock Hub which is an incubator for emerging musicians and bands.
 Furthermore, Festivals Malta enables cooperation between events and festivals, regardless of their source, to promote artistic expression, cultural excellence and democratic expression, and this same cooperation is tapped into to create economies of scale between festivals.